pedrom34/TutoAsus/Readme.md

 ```
 Note that the path I indicate for the key and the certificate is the one indicated in the nginx configuration.
 Make sure it's the same!

-This line is added for the automatic renewal of certificates, which will be launched every day at 2am.
+We need to add a line to services-start for the automatic renewal of certificates, which will be launched every day at 2am.
+To do so, we need to type *vi /jffs/scripts/services-start* and then add this line (again, type i, then Esc and ZZ once you pasted the line):
 ```shell
 cru a "acme.sh" '0 2 * * * /jffs/scripts/acme.sh/acme.sh --cron --home "/jffs/scripts/acme.sh" > /dev/null'
 ```